-After convincing a friend to drop me off in Leverburgh on the south coast of Harris on the Saturday, I started with a paddle to the island Easaigh.
+After convincing a friend to drop me off in Leverburgh on the south coast of Harris on the Saturday, I started with a paddle to the island of Easaigh.
 My plan was simple: visit some islands in the Sound of Harris, find new hidden swim spots, take photos and cruise up the coast over the next day and a half.
 The board could take me where swimming alone could not, and open up new possibilities.

 I used the Red Paddle Co 13’2 board, which is ideal for expeditions: I’d loaded my tent, sleeping bag, food and clothes into dry bags and off I set.
 The board seemed to barely notice the extra weight and cruised through the water.
-In the standing position you can become like a sail: headwinds are unmanageable at times.
+In the standing position you can become like a sail; headwinds are unmanageable at times.
 Conversely, find yourself travelling on a downwinder and you can fly over the water.
 The position of being above the water yet fully mobile is also a dream for a swimmer: you can jump straight in to explore the water, connected by a leash then jump back aboard without having to dock on land.
 I occasionally swim and tow the board: it acts like a giant tow float, or moveable pontoon!
-You could leave out a picnic on top and browse whilst you swim.
+You could leave out a picnic on top and graze whilst you swim.

 This idea was soon re-evaluated with the gusting winds of 20mph from the south east – my direction of travel!
 I’d make Easaigh but not without difficulty.
-An hour and half of paddling exclusively on my right to counteract the wind and I was there.
+An hour and a half of paddling exclusively on my right to counteract the wind and I was there.
 But this was a SUP, a stand up paddleboard and I’d had to fight the wind on my knees.
 It was a relief once arrived to strip off my wetsuit and buoyancy aid and swim in the sheltered, clear water of the bay.
 Another long beach, Tràigh Mhànais on the north-west of the island also offers swimming and occasional surf.

 To me, islands are the most fascinating places.
 Each island I visit leaves me with a story, and Easaigh was no different.
 A large old house dominates the bay, still standing yet now inhabited only in summer.
 My friend Angus kayaked from Loch nam Madadh in Uist and joined me, crossing the Sound of Harris from the south, and we were then invited in by the occupiers for a fry-up and drinks and gladly accepted: we know how to live on a Saturday night!
 The walls inside showed signs of age, each year sections fall off, and each year they patch it up, living in the house without electricity for several weeks each summer.